xsteelej/grpc_client_server/README.md

 * Write some tests in clientApi for the REST interface using ``httptest.NewRecorder()``.

 * A panic occurs when the portsService attempts to bind to a port already in use.
 This should be handled more gracefully.

+* Use a NoSQL document store such as MongoDB to persist the data.